SORA

 Advancing, promoting and sharing knowledge of health through excellence in teaching, clinical practice and research into the prevention and treatment of illness

-Diversity in Naturally Acquired Immunity to Group B Streptococcus: A Comparative Study of Women from Bangladesh, Malawi, and the United Kingdom.
+Diversity in Naturally Acquired Immunity to Group B Streptococcus: A Comparative Study of Women From Bangladesh, Malawi, and the United Kingdom.

-Khandaker, S; Sharma, S; Hall, T; Lim, S; Lehtonen, J; Leung, S; Ahmed, ZB; Gorringe, A; Saha, SK; Marchant, A; et al. Khandaker, S; Sharma, S; Hall, T; Lim, S; Lehtonen, J; Leung, S; Ahmed, ZB; Gorringe, A; Saha, SK; Marchant, A; Le Doare, K; Kadioglu, A; French, N (2024) Diversity in Naturally Acquired Immunity to Group B Streptococcus: A Comparative Study of Women from Bangladesh, Malawi, and the United Kingdom.
-J Infect Dis.
+Khandaker, S; Sharma, S; Hall, T; Lim, S; Lehtonen, J; Leung, S; Ahmed, ZB; Gorringe, A; Saha, SK; Marchant, A; et al. Khandaker, S; Sharma, S; Hall, T; Lim, S; Lehtonen, J; Leung, S; Ahmed, ZB; Gorringe, A; Saha, SK; Marchant, A; Le Doare, K; Kadioglu, A; French, N (2025) Diversity in Naturally Acquired Immunity to Group B Streptococcus: A Comparative Study of Women From Bangladesh, Malawi, and the United Kingdom.
+J Infect Dis, 231 (2). e456-e467.
 ISSN 1537-6613 https://doi.org/10.1093/infdis/jiae607

 SGUL Authors: Le Doare, Kirsty